For many years, Scotland has produced some of the finest whiskeys the world has ever seen.

 Once the water is collected it’s used in a variety of ways, the first of which is often to malt the barley.
 In order to successfully malt barley, the grains are soaked in the water which causes the starch to convert into a type of sugar called maltose which feeds a process known as Germination.

-Over the next six days little shoots begin to grow all over the grains which lets the producer know the barley is ready to be dried.
-To do this, the distillery will elect to use hot air or peat smoke to dry out the grains which stops further growth of the shoots and prevents it from rotting.
+Over the next six days, little shoots begin to grow all over the grains which let the producer know the barley is ready to be dried.
+To do this, the distillery will elect to use hot air or peat smoke to dry out the grains which stop further growth of the shoots and prevents it from rotting.
 While the majority of distilleries now purchase their barley pre-malted, there are still a small handful of producers that choose to malt the barley from scratch.
 Despite the process being painstaking and lengthy, distilleries such as The Balvenie and Highland Park view it as a tradition and pride themselves on their malting floors.

 Now that the barley is properly malted, it gets ground until it resembles something like flour.
 The water source is again introduced and the mixture is poured into a vessel called the Mash Tun.
 As the barley mixture steeps in the hot water, the mashing tun separates the solids from the sugars and the process is repeated at least twice more.
 By the time this part of the production process is completed, the hot sugary liquid, called the Wort is ready to continue being turned into whisky.